Can Cats Eat Strawberries?

 • 233 mg potassium

 Strawberries are also filled with powerful antioxidants that boost your cat’s immune system, plus fiber to support healthy digestion.
 They’re low in calories, and with 91% water content, are one of the most hydrating foods you can feed your cat.
-They also have less sugar than a lot of other fruits, like mangos and grapes.
+They also have less sugar than a lot of other fruits, like mangoes and grapes

-Strawberries provide essential vitamins and minerals such as vitamins A, B6, and C, as well as manganese, folate, potassium, and magnesium.
+Strawberries contain essential vitamins and minerals such as vitamins A, B6, and C, as well as manganese, folate, potassium, and magnesium.
 These nutrients help with everything from protecting the nervous system to reducing inflammation and supporting cellular health.
+Unfortunately, since cats’ digestive systems evolved to extract nutrients from meat, they won’t get the full benefits of these plant-based nutrients.

-If your cat likes the taste of strawberries, it’s okay to give them a nibble as a healthy treat.
-However, feline nutritional needs are different than humans, so strawberries shouldn’t play a leading role in your cat’s diet.
+If your cat likes the taste of strawberries, it’s okay to give them a nibble as a treat.
+However, since feline nutritional needs are so different from humans, strawberries shouldn’t play a leading role in your cat’s diet.

 Nutritional needs of cats

-Cats are obligate carnivores, meaning they get most of their nutrients from animal products and fish.
+Cats are obligate carnivores, meaning they get their nutrients from animal products such as meat and fish.
 That means the bulk of a cat’s diet should contain protein and fat.
 They only need a small amount of carbohydrates for a balanced diet.

 What are the risks of feeding strawberries to cats?